chrisfosterelli/chrisfosterelli.github.io/_posts/2014-11-19-getting-started-with-webrtc-data-channels.md

 Data channels have especially been shadowed by the audio and video capabilities of WebRTC.
 Many documentation pages and tutorials feature incomplete examples, with the full demos being too complex to easily follow and understand.
 This article will approach WebRTC from the data channel only view.

-So, in the spirit of supporting development, here is a complete example of _working WebRTC data channels with the latest Google Chrome_ (demo below).
+So, in the spirit of supporting development, here is a complete example of _working WebRTC data channels with the latest Google Chrome, version 43_ (demo below).

 <!-- Content Breaker -->